Fundamental classes in the java.lang package

 [Note that if you construct two Strings with the same String literal, without using

-the new keyword
+the new keyword, e.g.

 String a = "Hello" String b = "Hello"